 Here let’s explore the future of AI in the business arena and what we can expect from it in the coming years:

-The apt way to use artificial intelligence is for virtual assistance.
+The apt way to use artificial intelligence is for virtual assistants.
 Many of us have already experience speaking into the phone to find answers to basic questions, like directions to the nearby grocery store or who invented the telephone.
 It has become such a commonplace and we don’t even stop to think, and a decade ago it would have seemed like some kind of science fiction.

 Nowadays companies even deploy chatbots for various uses, with most obvious being customer service.
 Even though, few believe that it rather causes more issues than it solves, as for how often you do perceive yourself talking to a machine when caught in a terrible situation.
-Still, there is potential in blending machine driven assistance with human customer service.
+Still, there is potential in blending machine-driven assistance with human customer service.

 For instance, in the case of a spike in demand for customer service, when a plan gets delayed or when cable service unexpectedly goes out.
 Then an artificial intelligence can be there for your rescue by answering questions like, what other flights are available or how much time will it take for the service to be restored.